xiaolongw1223/2021-Geophysics-uncertainty-single/README.md

-# 2021 Geophysics uncertainty analysis of single inversion
+# 2021 Geophysics-uncertainty analysis of single inversion